John Shine: Awards

 In 1994 Shine was elected a Fellow of the Australian Academy of Science.
-He donated A$1 million to the Academy in 2000 to assist with funding the restoration of the building; subsequently renamed the Shine Dome in his honour.
+He donated A$1 million to the academy in 2000 to help fund the restoration of the building, which was subsequently renamed the Shine Dome in his honour.

 Shine was appointed an Officer of the Order of Australia in 1996 for service to medical research, particularly in the field of molecular biology.
 In 2001 he was awarded a Centenary Medal "For service to Australian society and science in molecular genetics".
 In 2010, Shine was awarded the Prime Minister's Prize for Science, the nation's highest scientific award.
 In 2017 he was appointed a Companion of the Order of Australia.